twindle-co/twindle/docs/TEAM.md

 |[Sunny](https://github.com/SunnyDev7)|I am Sunny from India
 and a engineering student.
 And i am wroking on MERN stack and also comfortable with html, css and vanilla js and am Here to learn, collaborate and help.|
 |[Akshay Sharma](https://github.com/Akshay2996)|I'm a Frontend Developer from Bangalore, India.
 Total 1+ years of experience in the industry.
 Contributing to Twindle to make it successful.|
+|[Prathap(https://github.com/codeprm)]| From India, CS student.
+Have 4+ exp on various languages.
+Never got a chance to tinker on UIs.
+Thought why not I start with twindle itself!
 ---
 <br/>